jerith/Platform-Guild/language-guides/python/development.rst

 active when the sample occurs.

-Its performance is such that it is *suitable to run in production*, unlike the aformentioned standard library module, which often introduces 10 or 100x slowdowns.
+Its performance is such that it is *suitable to run in production*, unlike the aforementioned standard library module, which often introduces 10 or 100x slowdowns.

 .. note::